 Like humans, animals don’t come into this world with names, at least not in any human language.
 It took a non-scientist, Jane Goodall, to challenge conventions when it came to studying animal behavior; by naming chimpanzees instead of numbering them, she was able to live among them and observe them like no researcher before her ever had.
 She observed the chimp she named David Greybeard making and using tools.
 She witnessed an adolescent chimpanzee, Spindle, adopting an orphan named Mel.
 And when the mother chimp she named Flo died in 1972, The London Times printed an obituary.

 When we give an animal a name, we give it an identity, an individuality that sets it apart from the rest of its nameless species.
-And, in doing so, we often can’t help but develop an emotional attachment to these named creatures.
+It is interesting to note that even the weirdest of animals have a name (see 11 Weirdest Animals here).
+And, by naming them, we often can’t help but develop an emotional attachment to these named creatures.
 This is why zoos and sanctuaries name their animals, and why, increasingly, wild animals whose species need attention are finding followers and sympathizers.
 When Cecil the Lion, a well-known and beloved resident of Hwange National Park, was killed by an American dentist last July, the world was outraged, and Cecil’s death highlighted the endangered status of certain species of lions, the cruelty of trophy hunting, and the practice of raising lions for hunting.

 Yet Cecil was just one of many.
 It took his death-and the fact that he had a name-to raise the world’s consciousness, to give a face to the lions of Africa.
 In a similar fashion, Lonesome George, the last of his species of Galápagos tortoise, who died in 2012, reminds us all of the fragility of these islands and of their endangered animals.
 Migaloo, the Australian humpback whale, is known not only for being a rare albino whale but also draws attention to issues facing whales and oceans worldwide.